kardokiyani/kardokiyani/README.md

 -->

 ## 🌱 About me:
-I am a frontend developer student at Noroff, currently studying my second year.
-I am 24 years old and live in Trondheim, Norway.
-I will finish this frontend study this summer and hopfully searching for jobs in the summer, but i might continue study more, we`ll see what happens.
+I am 25 years old and live in Trondheim, Norway.
 I love coding, but I also love sport, especially football, mma and basketball.

 ## ⚡ Languages I speak:
 - Norwegian